 Older, richer, often retired baby boomers have the time to show up at public meetings, and they tend to vote in large numbers and therefore get listened to.
 So bus lanes in New York, bike lanes in London, housing in San Francisco generally get defeated by the established residents.
 "It’s frustrating," [Seattle activist Matthew] Lewis said.
 "The people with the most privilege pack the meetings, shout over everybody else and get their way."

 The craziest part of it all is that in a few years, these progressive boomers might well be wanting to rent an apartment in their own neighborhood.
 They might want to ride a bike or e-bike or mobility scooter to the store, as many older baby boomers are doing these days.
 They might even want to take a bus.
-And hey, Hobbes even had a tweet for that; I'm not alone arguing this point.

 They are resisting inevitable change in their neighborhoods while ignoring the inevitable changes in their own lives, their own bodies.
 It won't be long before this all comes back to bite them.